 There are inherent disadvantages.
 If you lack good credit, you’ll have to make a strong case for how you’ll pay each person back.
 And if your business struggles, you’re risking the funds of close friends and family and may be risking the relationships as well.
 Think carefully about who you bring in, and make sure they understand those risks.

 Another way to get funding is to work with accredited angel investors.
 These are wealthy individuals who invest in early-stage businesses in exchange for a company stake.
 The stake can be anywhere from 5% to 50% of your startup’s equity.

 Angel investors generally have a special focus on helping young businesses succeed.
 That’s in contrast to venture capitalists, who are typically more focused on making a profit.
 Besides providing funds, angel investors sometimes act as advisors.

-This kind of investment is in high demand.
-Make sure you have a well-defined business plan for the best chance of success.
+Angel investors are in high demand, so it's a good idea to have a well-defined business plan for the best chance of success.

 With a crowdfunding campaign, you take your business needs directly to the people.
 It’s a small business financing option that’s growing in popularity for many reasons.

 Companies usually offer tiered rewards like merchandise and early access to products.
 There’s also equity crowdfunding where a group of individuals invests in your business in exchange for an ownership stake.